A Great Day Out

 - Dog paddock for hire.
 Let your hounds run free in our very large secure Dog paddock

-Dog walking and kennel opening times
+Dog walking and kennels

 Experience walking one of the most majestic animals on the planet, one of our beautiful Greyhounds.
 Only a cheetah can run faster and they are a cat.
 With a name like that who knows if its timing was a true record,